IT Infrastructure Security Checklist: Best Practices for SMBs

 You can’t protect what you don’t know exists.
 Maintain a current inventory of every device, server, application, and cloud service in your environment.
 Include hardware model, software version, patch level, owner, and network location.
 Review the inventory quarterly and update it whenever changes occur.

-Shadow IT, meaning applications and services adopted by employees without IT approval, is one of the most common infrastructure security gaps.
+Shadow IT—applications and services adopted by employees without IT approval—is one of the most common infrastructure security gaps.
 A 2024 Gartner survey found that 41 percent of employees use technology their IT department doesn’t know about.
+If you haven’t audited your environment recently, there’s almost certainly something running that shouldn’t be.

 2. Segment Your Network